 Before buying, you should always check whether the roof box will even fit on your car in the first place!
 Pop into store and one of our colleagues will be able to help you find the perfect roof box and fitting system for your car.

 What shape works for you?

-Choosing the right shape roof box comes down to the type of adventure or trip you are planning.
-For instance, there are narrow ones designed for kayaks, tent poles or gazebos, medium width ones which enable you to put a couple of bikes alongside it and even long wide ones for long family camping trips.
+Choosing the right shape roof box comes down to the type of adventure or trip you’re planning.
+For instance, there are narrow ones designed for kayaks, tent poles or gazebos; medium-width ones that enable you to put a couple of bikes alongside them; and even long, wide ones for long family camping trips.

 Don’t forget to consider obscure angles and a narrow front edge.
 While it may look sleek, it could prove a nightmare when trying to pack everything in!
 Check the roof box’s length and width to get a true idea of size.

 How to identify the best quality roof box?

 Look for a sturdy roof box with quality fittings.
 If you select one made from a thin plastic, it can make the packing process extremely tricky as it starts to expand when you load it up.
 In turn, this makes it hard to close the lid once you’re finished.

 A cheaper material will also deteriorate quicker and is more prone to break or be broken into.

 How to find a roof box that’s practical?